gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 1. The ingress is now available at this address and will route incoming requests to the proper service based on the DNS name in the request.
 To support this, a wildcard DNS A record should be created for the desired domain name.
-For example, if your Knative base domain is `knative.info` then you need to create an A record with domain `*.knative.info` pointing the ip address of the ingress.
+For example, if your Knative base domain is `example.com` then you need to create an A record with domain `*.example.com` pointing the ip address of the ingress.

     ![dns entry](img/dns-entry.png)

+NOTE: **Note:**
+You can deploy either [functions](#deploying-functions) or [serverless applications](#deploying-serverless-applications) on a given project but not both.
+The current implementation makes use of a `serverless.yml` file to signal a FaaS project.

 ## Deploying Functions